 The Group determines and presents operating segments on a business unit structure basis as this is how the results are reported internally and how the business is managed.
-The Managing Director & CEO and the Executive Committee (the chief operating decision-makers) assess the performance of the Group based on underlying earnings before net interest, tax, depreciation and amortisation (EBITDA) and underlying EBIT.
+The Managing Director & CEO and the Executive Committee (the chief operating decision-makers) assess the performance of the Group based on underlying earnings before net interest, tax, depreciation and amortisation (EBITDA) and underlying earnings before net interest and tax (EBIT) from continuing operations.